Last Updated: November 1st

 In addition to being America’s most trusted source of Succession episodes, HBO has a lovely collection of movies available ranging from trashy action thrills to elegant period pieces to star-studded comedies.
 With all the recent changes to HBO’s streaming services, though, it can be confusing to know what the heck is on which app.
-Here is a ranking of the 25 best movies on HBO (previously known as HBO Now) that you could and should be watching right now.
+Here is a lineup of the 25 best movies on HBO that you could and should be watching right now.
 We also rounded up the best movies on HBO Max in another guide.

 Related: The Best Movies On HBO Max Right Now

 Rebecca Hall stars in this psychological horror flick about a widow who uncovers a terrible secret about the house her dead husband built.
 Hall plays Beth, a woman depressed and haunted by strange visions after her husband commits suicide.
 She lives in the house he built for them and wrestles with her own fears about dying — she had been declared dead for four minutes after a car crash years earlier.
 Beth starts to uncover disturbing secrets about her husband’s life, ones that transport her to spirit worlds and force her to confront demons — literally.
 We won’t spoil anything here but be warned, this one is a mindf*ck.

 Run Time: 112 min | IMDb: 7.9/10